aboyalejandro/cdc-logical-replication-tutorial/README.md

 make truncate
 ```

-Or you can run the commands yourself if you prefer.
+Or you can run single commands directly on the source database if you prefer.

 ## ✅ Check with queries (Source):
 To query databases like to use DBeaver, but you can use VSCode or psql if you prefer.

-Validate the CDC is OK on the Source/Publisher side.
+Validate the CDC process is OK is OK on the Source/Publisher side.
 You should see the listed tables you are replicating and the `cdc_tutorial_slot`:

 ```sql
 select * from pg_publication_tables;